Beyond ExaBricks: GPU Volume Path Tracing of AMR Data: Related Work

-Combined with spatially varying local majorants~\cite{novak:2014}, unbiased transmittance and radiance estimates can be found much faster than with quadrature techniques (although at the cost of higher variance of convergence frames), which is attractive for interactive exploration.
-In this sense, local majorants allow for the equivalent of empty space skipping and adaptive sampling, which are popular acceleration techniques in scientific volume rendering~\cite{zellmann:2019,zellmann:2019b,wald:owlDVRSpaceSkipping}.
-In contrast to approaches that approximate the local frequency using the number of local cells and their sizes~\cite{morrical2019spaceskip}, majorants directly take the actual frequency of the data, represented by the local extinction, into account.
+Combined with spatially varying local majorants~\cite{novak:2014}, unbiased transmittance and radiance estimates can be found much faster than with quadrature techniques, which is attractive for interactive exploration.
+In this sense, local majorants allow for the equivalent of empty space skipping and adaptive sampling, which are popular acceleration techniques in scientific volume rendering~\cite{zellmann:2019b,Zellmann2021,wald:owlDVRSpaceSkipping}.
+In contrast to approaches that approximate the local frequency using the number of local cells and their sizes~\cite{morrical2019spaceskip}, majorants directly consider the actual frequency of the, which is represented by the local extinction.

-Popular data structures that allow for traversal with local majorants are kd-trees~\cite{Yue:2010} as well as uniform macrocell grids that are traversed using the 3D digital differential analyzer (DDA) algorithm~\cite{szirmaykalos2011freeps}.
-Bounding volume hierarchies are less useful to this end as they in general do not provide a \emph{spatial} subdivision; Morrical et al.~\cite{Morrical2022QuickClusters} have explored this option to make use of hardware ray tracing, but found that grids are generally superior.
-If the domain boxes of the BVH do not overlap, as is sometimes the case with structured or semi-structured data, BVHs can still be used, but then are semantically equivalent to spatial data structures~\cite{zellmann:2019}.
+Commonly used data structures that allow for traversal with local majorants are kd-trees~\cite{Yue:2010} as well as uniform macrocell grids that are traversed using the 3D digital differential analyzer (DDA) algorithm~\cite{szirmaykalos2011freeps}.
+Bounding volume hierarchies (BVH) have received less attention as direct volume rendering accelerators, as the predominant techniques in sci-vis traditionally required ordered traversal.
+Morrical et~al.~\cite{Morrical2022QuickClusters} used BVHs to accelerate an interactive volume path tracer, but concluded that a simple DDA grid implementation was more efficient.
+Approaches using BVHs as empty space skipping accelerators for volume rendering with front-to-back alpha compositing required the bounding boxes at the leaf nodes to not overlap~\cite{zellmann:2019}.
 The OpenVDB data structure that is popular in production rendering uses a hierarchical grid and DDA traversal with a fixed hierarchy size~\cite{openvdb}.
-Hofmann et al.~\cite{hofmann:2021} also provide a recent summarization of multi-level DDA traversal for volumetric path tracing on GPUs.
+Hofmann et~al.~\cite{hofmann:2021} also provide a recent summarization of multi-level DDA traversal for volumetric path tracing on GPUs.

-The term \emph{adaptive mesh refinement} (AMR) was originally coined by Berger and Collela~\cite{berger:1984,berger:1989} at NASA and refers to simulation codes that hierarchically subdivide a (often uniform) grid, both in space and in time, in regions where the simulation domain is more interesting than in others.
+The term \emph{adaptive mesh refinement} (AMR) was originally coined by Berger and Collela~\cite{berger:1984,berger:1989} at NASA.
+It refers to simulation codes that hierarchically subdivide a (often uniform) grid, both in space and in time, in regions where the simulation domain is more interesting than in others.
 Subdivision schemes include octrees~\cite{p4est}, or block-structured AMR~\cite{chombo} where the rectangular regions are allowed to be irregular.